 To use the solver it’s a good idea to use the so-called linear programming that helps you define the problem in a specific way.
 Let’s look at an example of a firm producing burgers.
 We will have them find the optimal production mix of 2 categories of burgers:

-Shortcuts and other useful tips
+Shortcuts and other helpful tips

 Apart from the functions, there are some hacks, and tips that will help 10x your efficiency in Excel.
 Below is my favorite pick